pyrocms/pyrocms-docs/content/plugins/theme.md

 			<td width="100"><em>misc</em></td>
 			<td width="100">None</td>
 			<td width="100">No</td>
-			<td>This function will take any other image tag attributes and pass them along to the image tag.</td>
+			<td>This function will take any other attributes and turn them into img HTML attributes.</td>
 		</tr>
 	</tbody>
 </table>